1-davnor-1-people

 When visiting the town of Kapalong, touted as the “Caving Capital of Mindanao”, caves are must-see sites.
 But J.K.
 Mercado and Sons’ Pag-asa Farms is a destination one should not miss.

 It has a five-hectare botanical garden within a vast banana plantation, in which a wide array of waling-waling and cattleya orchids thrive.
-The trilling sight of different animal species await the visitors.
+The thrilling sight of different animal species await the visitors.

 Kapalong is king when it comes to caves.
 It is home of the Suaon Nature Park, where a series of limestone caves formed intricate and mind-blowing natural formations underneath the earth.
 Visitors can explore Okbot, Otso, and Alena caves, and go sightseeing in the Sua-on Underground river.
 The town also has a five-hectare botanical and floral garden inside a vast banana plantation.
 Various animal species, including the endangered Philippine eagle, mouse, deer, and tarsier, are said to wander within the area.